OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 ---
-title: Performance Considerations
+title: Maximizing Performance
 ---
-# Performance Considerations
+# Maximizing Performance
 This page documents how to get the best performance out of MoonRay

 ## Adaptive Error Tesselation